Training and Workshops

 - To offer information to straight allies who may be in frequent contact with people who identify as LGBTQIA

 - To act as a resource of information regarding homophobia, heterosexism, transphobia and other LGBTQIA issues on the TCU campus.

-For more information or to sign up for Safe Zone Training, contact April Brown at email@example.com.
+For more information or to sign up for Safe Zone Training, contact Leah Carnahan at firstname.lastname@example.org.

 Additional training for TCU Allies is available through various entities on campus, including Student Development Services, the Counseling Center, Religious and Spiritual Life, and Inclusiveness and Intercultural Services.
 If you are interested in more information about training opportunities, contact Chuck Dunning at email@example.com.

 While no specific training is required in order to identify as a TCU Ally, to be listed in the directory of TCU Allies it is necessary to commit to the TCU Ally Pledge.
 If you are a TCU faculty or staff member and hold convictions that align with these statements, we invite you to join us and be listed!
 Click here to learn more.